-Negative rating action could occur if there is a sustained decline in risk-adjusted capitalization and other balance sheet metrics.
+A negative rating action could occur if the group experiences a material decline in overall balance sheet metrics including a loss in risk-adjusted capitalization.
 Potential rating impact:Minor

-Negative rating action could occur from a sustained decline in operating performance.
+A negative rating action could occur if the group experiences a material or sustained decline in operating performance.
 Potential rating impact:Minor